On True and False Teachers

 Hebrews 10:26-27, “For if we go on sinning deliberately after receiving the knowledge of the truth, there no longer remains a sacrifice for sins, but a fearful expectation of judgment, and a fury of fire that will consume the adversaries.”

 We live in a day, however, where false assurances of “belief” abound.
 People are commonly called to make decisions for Christ.
 Churches that lead many people to make decisions for Christ are heralded as models to emulate.
-If those decisions are translated into an active life of discipleship through intentional training and equipping, then they are worthy to be emulated.
+If those decisions are translated into an active life of discipleship through intentional training and equipping, they are worthy of emulation.
 If no discipleship takes place and people are told they can now have assurance of eternal life while they continue to live life on their terms, then such a church is not to be emulated.